All Episodes

 So now here's today's installment.

-Extended unemployment benefits for nearly two million Americans begin to run out today, cutting off a steady stream of income and guaranteeing a dismal holiday season for people already struggling with bills they cannot pay.
+Extended unemployment benefits for nearly 2 million Americans begin to run out today, cutting off a steady stream of income and guaranteeing a dismal holiday season for people already struggling with bills they cannot pay.

 Unless Congress changes its mind, benefits that had been extended up to 99 weeks will end this month.